-Provisions of the Affordable Care Act (ACA), enacted in 2010, affected expectations of future growth of ESI and thus led to a change in the assumed future path of the ratio of earnings to compensation for the 2010 through 2019 Trustees Reports.
-The assumed decline in the ratio has been less steep than before the ACA, and the assumed rate of decline became variable over time, consistent with long-range projections of ESI premium growth developed by the Centers for Medicare and Medicaid Services (CMS).
+Continued expected growth of ESI was a major contributor to the assumed 0.2 percent annual decline in the ratio of earnings to compensation in the 2009 Trustees Report.
+Provisions of the Affordable Care Act (ACA), enacted in 2010, affected expectations of future growth of ESI and thus led to a higher (less negative) assumed future rate of change in the ratio of earnings to compensation for the 2010 through 2019 Trustees Reports.
 However, a major provision of the ACA affecting the projected growth in ESI-the excise tax on ESI premiums (commonly referred to as the "Cadillac Tax")-was repealed in December 2019.
 As a result, beginning with the 2020 Trustees Report, the Trustees have assumed ESI premiums would increase faster, and wages therefore more slowly, than was assumed in the 2019 and several previous reports.
-On the other hand, the observed historical trend in ESI cost has flattened-it was lower as a percent of compensation in 2019 and 2020 than in 2009 through 2011-so the assumed average rate of change in the ratio of earnings to compensation is still less negative than it was in the 2009 report.
-For the 2022 Trustees Report, the assumed rate and path of change is consistent with long-range projections of ESI premium growth provided by CMS in October 2020, as CMS did not make significant revisions to its long-range ESI projections in 2021.
+On the other hand, the flattening of the observed historical trend in ESI cost, as well as other factors, contribute to a lower projected ESI cost than before the passage of the ACA..
+The Centers for Medicare and Medicaid Services (CMS) develops long-range projections of ESI premium growth.
+CMS's projected average growth rates have gradually declined over time, consistent with recent experience, but also due to methodological changes.
+For example, in September 2022, CMS projected that ESI would be 7.4 percent of GDP in 2085, compared to 12.7 percent projected for 2085 just before the passage of the ACA in 2010.